chevereto/v3-docs/get-started/README.md

 ## Use

-Chevereto on its core provides an image hosting service that you can configure to use it in many different context.
+Chevereto on its core provides an image hosting service that you can configure to use it in different contexts.
 It has many applications, including:

 * Image host/sharing service
 * Showcase galleries